borger/scoop-emulators/CONTRIBUTING.md

 ### GitHub Copilot Integration

-When issues arise, the system automatically:
+The system automatically:
-1. Creates issue with `@copilot` label
-2. Attempts auto-fix with autofix-manifest.ps1
-3. If auto-fix fails, Copilot submits PR with fix
-4. Validation runs automatically
-5. Auto-merges if all pass (Copilot PRs)
+1. Attempts auto-fixes for broken manifests
-6. Requests fixes if validation fails (up to 10 attempts)
+2. Engages Copilot for complex issues (up to 10 fix attempts)
+3. Auto-merges Copilot PRs when all validations pass
-7. Escalates to @beyondmeat after 10 failed attempts or for complex issues
+4. Escalates complex issues to @beyondmeat

-### Smart Labels

-Automatically applied labels:
-- `auto-fix`: Automated repair attempt
-- `@copilot`: AI-assisted fix requested
-- `needs-review`: Manual review required
-- `@beyondmeat`: Escalation for complex issues
+For details, see [AUTOFIX_EXCAVATOR.md](./AUTOFIX_EXCAVATOR.md) and [AI_INSTRUCTIONS.md](./AI_INSTRUCTIONS.md).